mmillar-bolis/MDunmeris/index.md

 For example, in the Holy City of Vivec, ALMSIVI is rendered, \"<span style="font-family:Daedric; color:red">AVS</Span>,\" [*AVS*](https://en.uesp.net/wiki/Morrowind:Tribunal_Temple), while in the Holy Capitol of Mournhold, it is rendered \"<span style="font-family:Daedric; color:red">SAV</Span>,\" [*SAV*](https://en.uesp.net/wiki/Lore:Daedric_Alphabet#Morrowind).
 In all places, it is still pronounced the same.

-For a better understanding of the symbolic thought influencing this mysterious three letter word, see the [Tetragrammaton](https://en.wikipedia.org/wiki/Tetragrammaton) and the article on Ehlnofex.
+For a better understanding of the symbolic thought influencing this mysterious three letter word, see the [Tetragrammaton](https://en.wikipedia.org/wiki/Tetragrammaton).

 ---